zbalkan/zbalkan.github.io/_posts/2026-03-17-pulling-the-lever.md

 A more practical middle ground, at least in my experience, is to integrate AI into the lifecycle without removing control points.

-Human review should follow initial AI-generated artifacts to assess correctness, constraints, and security implications.
+Human review should follow initial AI-generated artefacts to assess correctness, constraints, and security implications.
 Automated analysis and testing should be embedded in CI/CD pipelines.
 Independent verification, distinct from AI-generated tests, becomes more important, not less.
 At each stage, evidence should be produced and retained.
 Review decisions, validation results, and test coverage still matter because they are the basis for trust.

 This approach does not eliminate error.
 It reduces the likelihood that errors propagate unchecked.
 The scenario above is an obvious failure caused by missing controls.
 More concerning are the less visible ones.
 When AI tools generate logic and data flows, reviewers may lack sufficient context to fully understand the implications of changes.
 This can degrade the shared mental model within a team.